 5. Pain Relief:

 Lavender has long been noted as a relaxant and aid for mild insomnia.
-Its use for this purpose is generally through aromatherapy application.
+Its use for this purpose is generally through aromatherapy applications.
 Inhalation of lavender oil scent has been used successively in geriatric patients to replace sleeping pills.
-Patients slept just as long and their sleep was of a better quality.
+Patients slept just as long and their sleep was of better quality.
 Their daytime wakefulness and alertness were significantly improved, and no adverse effects were reported.

 7. Respiratory Problems:

 Lavender has been used to calm coughs and ease breathing in colds and influenza.
 It’s used in inhalers or forms of vapor, or dotted on the neck, back, or chest.
 It has been known to aid in asthma, bronchitis, sinus congestion, laryngitis, tonsillitis, whooping cough, and other respiratory system problems.